sindresorhus/pure/readme.md

 - `git:dirty` (218) - The asterisk showing the branch is dirty.
 - `host` (242) - The hostname when on a remote machine.
 - `path` (blue) - The current path, for example, `PWD`.
+- `path:separator` (242) - The path separators in the current path.
 - `prompt:error` (red) - The `PURE_PROMPT_SYMBOL` when the previous command has *failed*.
 - `prompt:success` (magenta) - The `PURE_PROMPT_SYMBOL` when the previous command has *succeeded*.
 - `prompt:continuation` (242) - The color for showing the state of the parser in the continuation prompt (PS2).
 It's the pink part in [this screenshot](https://user-images.githubusercontent.com/147409/70068574-ebc74800-15f8-11ea-84c0-8b94a4b57ff4.png), it appears in the same spot as `virtualenv`.
 You could for example matching both colors so that Pure has a uniform look.